 Integrate LearnDash with an Experience API (Tin Can) service.
-Manage your LearnDash competencies and activities, your H5P Content, uploaded and linked Articulate, Captivate, iSpring, Adapt or Lectora e-learning courses, as well as YouTube and Vimeo videos.
+Manage your LearnDash competencies and activities, your H5P Content, uploaded and linked Articulate, Captivate, iSpring, Adapt, Evolve or Lectora e-learning courses, as well as YouTube and Vimeo videos.

 xAPI for LearnDash is a multi-tenant enabled plugin that works in a single site, or in a multi-site environment.
 It can be used to direct xAPI statements to various LRS Endpoints based on the users Group while also directing users not in a group to another LRS Endpoint.

 If you do not already have an xAPI compliant LRS service, you can purchase a Private LRS server here.